hashicorp/terraform-provider-azurerm/website/docs/r/network_function_azure_traffic_collector.html.markdown

 * `resource_group_name` - (Required) Specifies the name of the Resource Group where the Network Function Azure Traffic Collector should exist.
 Changing this forces a new Network Function Azure Traffic Collector to be created.

 * `location` - (Required) Specifies the Azure Region where the Network Function Azure Traffic Collector should exist.
+Changing this forces a new Network Function Azure Traffic Collector to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Network Function Azure Traffic Collector.